andzac/dd.product/_pages/about.md

 Welcome dear visitor in my product-oriented cozy place.

-As you can see, the space is still under construction, some sections are empty, some of them have some dummy data.
+Why am I building this space?
+Because I believe in sharing the journey.

+After many years as a software developer, I stepped into product development — driven by the same obsession I’ve always had: improving people’s lives through technology.

+This site is my way of giving back to the community, sharing perspectives, learnings, and reflections from both worlds.

-As every digital product, it will evolve and adapt to the needs of the community of people that may find this place useful.
+You’ll notice things are still under construction.
+Some pages are empty, others hold placeholder content.
+That’s intentional.
+Just like any digital product, this site will evolve based on feedback and the needs of the surrounding community.

-On the left side you can find some nice ways to stay in touch.
+If you find value here, I’d love to stay connected — you’ll find ways to reach me in the links on the left.

 Thanks.